 The 1905 foot Fredericton Walking Bridge (the old rail bridge) that connects Fredericton’s North and South sides as it spans across the mighty Saint John River has been renamed Bill Thorpe Walking Bridge.

-An advocate of walking trails throughout our city and province, Bill Thorpe was truly the father of the Fredericton Trail System.
-He had a vision to preserve and develop abandoned rail beds into safe recreational pathways for citizens and visitors in the City of Fredericton.
-To accomplish this, he gave birth to the Fredericton Trails Coalition and surrounded himself with colleagues who were inspired by his dedication, hard work and stubborn determination.
-His contribution has created a superb legacy to Fredericton’s rich heritage: a first class trail network.
+Perhaps most notably, Bill Thorpe was a staunch advocate for walking trails across the city and province, earning him the title of the father of the Fredericton Trail System.
+He envisioned transforming abandoned rail beds into safe, recreational pathways for residents and visitors in Fredericton.
+To realize this dream, he established the Fredericton Trails Coalition and drew in colleagues inspired by his commitment, effort, and unwavering resolve.
+His contributions have left a lasting legacy in Fredericton’s rich heritage, a top-tier trail network.

 This post has already been read 6127 times!